rodrigoabreu22/TPW_Project_1/README.md

 # Amor à Camisola
+1st project of the TPW class 2024/25, group 2 - Development of a Django Web App

 ## Project Description
-The project consists of a Django web application with the marketplace concept, dedicated to football fans.
-Users will be able to view and buy football equipment or sell it to other users.
+The project is a Django web application designed as a marketplace for football fans.
+Users can view and buy football equipment or sell it to other users.

+To buy a product, a user must access the product details page and make an offer, which will be reviewed by the seller.
+The seller can then choose to accept, reject, or counter the offer.
+Once an offer is accepted, the seller must confirm that they have received the payment, and the buyer must confirm that they have received the product to complete the transaction.

+Each user has a profile, which other users can search for and view.
+Profiles contain personal information and a list of products the user is selling.
+Users can also follow or unfollow each other.
+Each user can also change his personal information and credentials in the profile settings page.

+Users will be able to report publications and other users.
+These reports are analysed by moderators (users with special permissions), who then decide whether to remove the product or ban the user (can be unbanned later).

 ## Members
+Group 2

 | Name | NMec |
 |:---|:---:|